sunnypilot/sunnypilot/README.md

 By using this software, you understand that use of this software or its related services will generate certain types of user data, which may be logged and stored at the sole discretion of comma.
 By accepting this agreement, you grant an irrevocable, perpetual, worldwide right to comma for the use of this data.

 ## Licensing
-openpilot is released under the MIT license.
+sunnypilot is released under the MIT license.
 Some parts of the software are released under other licenses as specified.

 Any user of this software shall indemnify and hold harmless comma.ai, Inc. and its directors, officers, employees, agents, stockholders, affiliates, subcontractors and customers from and against all allegations, claims, actions, suits, demands, damages, liabilities, obligations, losses, settlements, judgments, costs and expenses (including without limitation attorneys’ fees and costs) which arise out of, relate to or result from any use of this software by user.